webexpress-framework/WebExpress/doc/development_guide.md

 |Delete |The id                |Deletes an existing notification.

 ## Index model
-The index model provides a reverse index to enable fast and efficient search for data.
-Because a reverse index is kept in memory, it can greatly speed up access to the data.
-However, creating and storing a reverse index requires additional storage space and processing time.
-Especially with large amounts of data, the storage requirements can be significant.
-Therefore, it is important to weigh the benefits against the costs in order to achieve the best possible performance.
+The index model provides a reverse index to enable fast and efficient searching.
+A reverse index can significantly speed up access to the data.
+However, creating and storing a reverse index requires additional storage space and Processing time.
+The storage requirement increases, especially with large amounts of data can be important.
+Therefore, it is important to weigh the pros and cons to achieve the best possible performance.
+The full-text search in WebExpress supports the following search options:

+- Word search
+- Wildcard search
+- Phrase search (exact word sequence)
+- Proximity search
+- Fuzzy search

 ![WebExpress indexmodel](https://raw.githubusercontent.com/ReneSchwarzer/WebExpress.Doc/main/assets/dg/indexmodel.svg)